 When making a purchase with a credit card, you are not spending your money up front; in fact, you are spending the card issuer’s money.
 Instead of subtracting money from your bank account with a debit card, you are adding debt to an account in your name with the credit card issuer.

 While these two issuers account for most credit cards, there is another type of issuer: a credit card network.
-These networks handle the credit card transaction processes, but some of them issue their own cards (e.g. Capital One Journey Student Credit Card or Discover it Student Credit Card).
+These networks handle the credit card transaction processes, but some of them issue their own cards – for example, Capital One’s Journey Student Credit Card or the Discover it student credit cards.

-Whether a bank, credit union, or credit network, all these companies issue credit cards to their customers.
-They are the ones who provide payment for transactions, and they are the companies that consumers pay back with each credit card bill.
+These card issuers provide payment for transactions, and they are the companies that consumers pay back with each credit card statement.